droidscriptlabs/metal-framework/README.md

 <br>

+> This project is refered to as Metro soon to be renamed to Metal,
+> currently updating the docs and re-writing this plugin too. :)

 Metro is a DroidScript plugin for Enjine.IO Apps, It is a support plugin for hybrid apps, it is a collection of useful functions to enhance your hybrid apps, powered by
 [rosana.js](https://github.com/oarabiledev/rosana) - a high perfomance ui framework.